sannicJP/Pen-Test-LAB/2 Metasploit via Proxychains & PrivEsc Automation w linPEAS.md

 ```

 ```
-show options to see if payload is set properly
+show options
 ```
+(To see if payload is set properly)

 ```
 run